LaKin314/Investigating_biases_in_News_Rec/readme.md

 ### Overall usage

-Performance tests | recommenders.ipynb
+Performance tests | recommenders.ipynb</br>
+Performance tests were run in the section of "Learn and Visualize".
+Single tests are inside the specific model section.

-MIND statistics | MIND_statistics.ipynb
+MIND statistics | MIND_statistics.ipynb</br>
-Bias tests | MIND_statistics.ipynb
+Bias tests | MIND_statistics.ipynb</br>
+First Tests are in the Mind statistics section.
+Bias tests are above.

-History length unfairness | recommenders_tests.py
+History length unfairness | recommenders_tests.py</br>
+To run the tests please comment in which test to run inside the main()

-Attention tests | attention_test.ipynb
+Attention tests | attention_test.ipynb</br>